 Historically, young men would participate in ceremonies or rituals that presented them with challenges to overcome to gain the privilege of progressing into manhood.
 These events are known as a rite of passage.
 Very few such methods of initiation now exist in the Western world.
 Where they do exist they tend to be pseudo-rituals like joining or being conscripted to the army, religious ceremonies, experiences with drugs, or gang initiation trials.

-The purpose of a rite of passage is to signal to a man himself and prove to his community he is ready to take on the responsibilities of full adulthood.
+The purpose of a rite of passage is to signal to a man himself and prove to his community he is ready to take on the responsibilities of full manhood.
 In the absence of a rite of passage, young men are thrust into the world without a barometer other than societal expectations to gauge where they are in the process of masculine maturation.
 They are expected, nonetheless, to take on the adult responsibilities of work, relationships and fatherhood and manage sufficiently the pressures posed by each.

 Turning attention to male space, separate social and cultural spaces with roles and norms available exclusively to men have declined in the last 100 years almost to the point of extinction.
 Where once men would gather in public spaces to let off steam in same-sex groups, evolving attitudes toward gender and anti-discrimination laws have contributed to the near eradication of exclusively male spaces in public life.